a-red-christmas/aoc2019-kg/README.md

 In the end, after the contest is done, I will write the final version of the intcode computer in C++ as an exercise.

+## Day 13
+This was a lot of fun.
+I used a very simple "learning" algorithm to have a robot player repeatedly play the game until it won.
+This, however, needs manual intervention

+1. There was some glitch, I think in the "game" itself, where sometimes the ball would slip by the paddle.
+For this, manual intervention was needed.
+2. Towards the end it is quite easy for the system to fall into an infinite loop, with the paddle bouncing the ball back and forth in a cycle without encountering any bricks.
+Manual intervention is needed

+A smarter algorithm could be developed that jiggled the computed solution randomly until further bricks are hit by a move.
+I did not have time to code up this solution.
+Perhaps later...

+I did implement a caching system ...